Bruce Jennings is Developmental Editor for CHN Press and Senior Fellow at the Center for Humans and Nature.

-He holds faculty appointments at the Vanderbilt University School of Medicine, Center for Biomedical Ethics and Society and the Yale University School of Public Health.
-He also serves as a Senior Advisor and Fellow at The Hastings Center, where he worked for 26 years, and served as Executive Director from 1991-1999.
+He holds faculty appointments at the Vanderbilt University School of Medicine in the Department of Health Policy and the Center for Biomedical Ethics and Society.
+He also serves as a Senior Advisor and Fellow at the Hastings Center, where he worked for 26 years, and served as Executive Director from 1991–99.
+He joined the staff of CHN in 2005 and from 2008-2021 he was editor-in-chief of the journal Minding Nature.
+Jennings was also editor-in-chief the Encyclopedia of Bioethics, Bioethics, 4th Edition, (2014) and co-editor for ethics of the Encyclopedia of the Anthropocene (2016).

 CONTRIBUTIONS TO HUMANS & NATURE: